Rash Bihari Lal Mandal

-Raja Rash Bihari Lal Mandal (1866-1918) was a zamindar, philanthropist and a leader of Indian Independence Movement.
+Raja Rash Bihari Lal Mandal (1866-1918) was a zamindar (Indian feudal lord) and a leader of Indian Independence Movement.
 He wrote a book named 'Bharat Mata Ka Sandesh' during the Bang Bhang (Partition of Bengal, present-day Bengal is divided between the independent state of Bangladesh or East Bengal and the Indian state of West Bengal) Movement 1905.

 Biography

-Rash Bihari Lal was born in 1866 as the only son of Raghubar Dayal Mandal, a Ahir zamindar of Murho Estate.
+He was born in 1866 as the only son of Raghubar Dayal Mandal, a Ahir zamindar of Murho Estate.
 He was only a few years old when his parents died.
 After which he was brought up by his maternal grandmother in Ranipatti.

-Rash Bihari Lal studied till 11th standard and had knowledge of Hindi, Urdu, Maithili, Sanskrit, Persian, English and French languages.
+He studied till 11th standard and had knowledge of Hindi, Urdu, Maithili, Sanskrit, Persian, English, and French.
 At young age, he took control of the zamindari estate of Murho.
 He was married to Sitavati Mandal, they had three sons, Bhuvaneshwari Prasad Mandal, Kamleshwari Prasad Mandal and Bindheshwari Prasad Mandal.